 In a separate pot, boil two large potatoes.
 Drain the water and use a press to mash the potatoes, skin and all, but not thoroughly.
 Add 1-2 ounces of heavy cream, a teaspoon of salt, black pepper as you like, then whip it all together.
-This is a nice time to sample that whiskey.

 ***Disclaimer: Never add alcohol to a hot skillet.

 Imagine a hearty beef stew with a subtle coffee stout aroma, a smoky pepper heat in the sauce, and meat so tender it falls apart.
 That’s Guinness Stew for you, and it is super easy to make.
 I do not follow recipes but this was made to serve twelve.

 I fried half a pound of bacon cut it into tiny pieces, then I browned one pound of organic beef tips, onions, and crushed garlic cloves in the bacon fat with a heavy dose of ground black pepper.
 While that was going on, I chopped three carrots, four stalks of celery, five potatoes, and placed them in a Crockpot.

 I added the beef and bacon, enough organic beef bone broth to cover the ingredients, and a teaspoon of salt.
 After simmering on high for a couple hours the broth had began to evaporate, and I poured in 2.5 bottles of Guinness.
 I let it continue to simmer for a few more hours until it had become very thick and creamy.